Articles

 Firstly, the certification inspires building designers, specifiers and constructors to explore innovative solutions and use materials more effectively.
 This can help to drive progress in environmental design.

-In a market which is increasingly demanding greater sustainability, BREEAM also helps building projects to stay in step with clients’ needs.
-Its emphasis on more responsible use of materials and futureproofing can also reduce the ongoing operational costs of finished buildings and make a property more attractive for investment.
+In a market that is increasingly demanding greater sustainability, BREEAM also helps building projects to stay in step with clients’ needs.
+Its emphasis on more responsible use of materials and futureproofing may also reduce the ongoing operational costs of finished buildings and make a property more attractive for investment.

 Finally, BREEAM’s inclusion of health and wellbeing as a category means that the end user is not overlooked.
 This means that BREEAM certified buildings will include a focus on their wellbeing and comfort while living and working within the finished building.